-ı Name: Class:
+I Name: Class:

-Bef We but We prir inting costs and consideral fore we make our yearbook, we need to find will need some help to print the yearbook we need to know how much it will cost need to answer these important question at our yearbooks will cost. and out what more about oks.
+Bef We but We prin inting costs and considerations we make our yearbook, we need to fail will need some help to print the yearbook we need to know how much it will cost need to answer these important questionting of our yearbooks will cost. cuss these questions as a class, and write find out what more about oks.
 We can pay a printing ons to help the printing bu g business to print our yearbook,

-Question Answer
+Question μ Answer

 How many pages does our yearbook have?

-Do we want a hardcover or a paperback?
+Do we want a hardcover or a paperback ?

 Does our yearbook have lots of colours?

 How many yearbooks do we think we will sell?

-The cost of printing each yearbook will b ре: £ •
+The cost of printing each yearbook will I ре: £ •